How to build a social media strategy that works

 Be consistent, not sporadic

 Consistency beats intensity in social media.
 A steady, sustainable cadence, a few quality posts a week, every week, outperforms a burst of activity followed by silence.
-Algorithms and audiences both reward reliability.
+Algorithms and audiences both reward reliability, and both quietly punish the account that goes quiet for a month.

-This is where many strategies fail in practice: an ambitious plan that is unsustainable collapses within weeks.
-Set a cadence you can genuinely maintain, then hold it.
-It is far better to post three good times a week indefinitely than ten times a week for a month and then stop.
-Plan for the long game.
+This is where most strategies fail in practice: an ambitious plan that nobody can sustain collapses within weeks.
+Set a cadence you can genuinely maintain around everything else the business demands, then hold it.
+It is far better to post three good times a week for a year than ten times a week for a month and then stop.
+Batching helps here, sit down once a fortnight, create and schedule several posts in one session, and you protect the cadence against busy weeks and load-shedding alike.
+Plan for the long game, because that is the only game social media rewards.

 Measure and adjust

-A strategy is a hypothesis until you measure it.
+A strategy is only a hypothesis until you measure it.
 Track performance against your goal, leads, sales, meaningful engagement, and use what you learn to refine what you post, when, and where.
-The strategy should evolve with the evidence.
+The strategy should evolve with the evidence, not sit frozen in a document nobody reopens.

 Avoid vanity metrics that flatter without informing.
-Followers and likes matter only if they connect to your goal.
-Watch the metrics that tie to business outcomes, double down on what works, and cut what does not.
+Followers and likes matter only when they connect to your goal.
+Watch the numbers that tie to business outcomes: enquiries, WhatsApp messages, website clicks, and actual sales.
+Check them monthly, double down on the posts and formats that drove results, and cut what did not.
+A South African plumber who notices that before-and-after job photos pull ten times the enquiries of generic tips should simply make more of them.
 A measured, adjusted strategy compounds; an unmeasured one drifts.

 See our social media marketing service and guide to social media management.